GJSBRT/esx_rpchat-extended/README.md

 - anwb mededelingen
 - /ID laat speler id zien

-# CHEAP AND GOOD GAME HOSTING
+# PREMIUM GAME AND SERVER HOSTING
 If you need good and cheap hosting https://dutchis.net Use code **GSBRT10** for 10% off your first server ;)